fjcubi/fjcubi/README.md

 - 👋 Hi, I’m @fjcubi
 - 👀 I’m interested in python programming
 - 🌱 I’m currently learning micropython
+- I have some SCL "like" Python sketch I will share soon.
+- It allows to program PI pico or an ESP8266 like an PLC.

 <!---
 fjcubi/fjcubi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.